 Many Countries have GMO Labeling.
 Why Doesn't the U.S.?

 People in over 60 countries across the world have the ability to choose whether or not they buy GMO foods, because labeling is required.
-But here in the U.S., where powerful interests lobby to keep us in the dark about what we’re eating, we can’t tell if our food is GMO.
+But here in the U.S., where powerful interests lobby to keep us in the dark about what we're eatnig, we can't tell if our food contains GMOs.

 In July 2016, powerful corporations used their influence to pass a bill that we refer to as Monsanto’s Dream Bill or the DARK (Denying Americans the Right to Know) Act.
 The new law prohibits states from requiring mandatory genetically engineered food (GMO) labeling.
 This blocks the GMO labeling law in Vermont that went into effect on July 1, 2016 and blocks any other states from requiring GMO labeling.
 Industry support pushed the bill through Congress despite widespread public opposition.

-The DARK Act is a set-back for transparency in our food, but we’re not done fighting.
+The DARK Act is a setback for transparency in our food, but we’re not done fighting.
 Food & Water Watch and our allies are still working to require real, clear GMO labeling.
-You can help by taking action to oppose the merger of Dow and Dupont, two powerful corporations that control too big a share of our food system already.
-Sign the petition to the Department of Justice and tell them these corporations have too much power already.

 Promoting GMOs Abroad